grexi/documentation/Guides/Python/AWS S3.md

 # Python Amazon S3 integration

 [Amazon S3](http://aws.amazon.com/s3/) is a Storage-as-a-Service solution.
-It provides a simple web service interface that can be used to store and retrieve any amount of data, at any time, from anywhere on the web.
+It provides a simple web service interface that can be used to store and retrieve data from anywhere on the web.

 ## Amazon S3 SDK

-There are a few python SDKs for Amazon S3, the first being the official one:
+For Python you can choose between different SDKs for Amazon S3:
 * [Amazon S3 Python SDK / boto](http://aws.amazon.com/sdkforpython/)
 * [python-s3](https://github.com/nephics/python-s3)
 * [py-mini-s3](http://code.google.com/p/pts-mini-gpl/source/browse/#svn/trunk/py-mini-s3)

 ## Getting started

-Follow the [Amazon Guide](http://docs.aws.amazon.com/AmazonS3/latest/gsg/GetStartedWithS3.html) to setup an account and get the [AWS access credentials](http://aws.amazon.com/security-credentials).
+Follow the [Amazon Guide](http://docs.aws.amazon.com/AmazonS3/latest/gsg/GetStartedWithS3.html) to setup an account and get your [AWS access credentials](http://aws.amazon.com/security-credentials).

-To use `AWS S3` storage in your application just specify additional dependency in your `requirements.txt`:
+To use `AWS S3` storage in your application just specify an additional dependency in your `requirements.txt`:

 ~~~
 boto==2.9.8